envoyproxy/gateway/docs/latest/design/ratelimit.md

-# Rate Limiting Design
+# Rate Limit Design

 ## Overview

-Rate limiting is a feature that allows the user to limit the number of incoming requests to a predefined value based on attributes within the traffic flow.
+Rate limit is a feature that allows the user to limit the number of incoming requests to a predefined value based on attributes within the traffic flow.

 Here are some reasons why a user may want to implements Rate limits